ODIN Deepreason™

 Adversarial Cross-Examination

 Each model's conclusions face challenges from other models.
-Claims that can't survive scrutiny get flagged.
-Easy consensus gets questioned—because complex problems rarely produce obvious answers.
+Claims that cannot survive scrutiny get flagged.
+Easy consensus gets questioned -- complex problems rarely produce obvious answers.

 3